Here you can access a variety of information and materials to help you develop your protocol.

 How do I access my RevMan5 file?

-You and your co-authors will need to access ‘Archie’, the Cochrane Collaboration’s central server for managing and storing documents and contact details.
+You and your co-authors will need to access ‘Archie’, Cochrane’s central server for managing and storing documents and contact details.
 You should check out the file from within RevMan.
-Click here for our Top tips for using Archie and RevMan guide.
-It is important that you visit the Cochrane Informatics and Knowledge Management Department (IKMD's) author support pages for RevMan and Archie support.
+Click here for Good practice resources for new Cochrane authors and Top tips for using Archie and RevMan guide.
+It is important that you visit Cochrane's community support for RevMan and Archie support.

 Cochrane Handbook for Systematic Reviews of Interventions and the Cochrane Style Guide